litmuschaos/litmus-docs/website/docs/user-guides/my-account.md

 sidebar_label: My Account
 ---

+## Introduction

 Under the `My Account` tab, you can change your personal details such as the email, full name, and password.

 > Note: The username can’t be changed as it is unique.

 ## Edit Personal Details

 ### 1. Enter details

 Enter your name and your email address in the following text fields and click on the `Save Changes` button.

 <img src={require('../assets/user-guides/my-account/step-1.png').default} width="1000" height="500" />